BaoTran91/Trang/README.md

-iOS App for Tracy's Salon written in Swift
+iOS App for Tracy's Salon written in Swift.
+Will later include android.

 Created Database using Firebase and iCloudKit.